TheTechRobo/citation-style/README.md

 ##### A page on a website without an author
 Take this example text:

-> "Name."
+> "Article Name."
 Website name, Company name (if not the same as website name), date modified, URL.
 Wayback Machine/archive.org notice.

 ##### A page on a website with an author

 > LastName, FirstName 'Nickname' MiddleName.
-"Name."
+"Article Name."
 Website name, Company name (if not the same as website name), date modified, URL.
 Wayback Machine/archive.org notice.

 ##### Artwork

 > FirstName 'Nickname if applicable' LastName.
 "Artwork Name".
 Year.
 Website name, URL.
 Wayback Machine/archive.org notice.

 ##### What to do if there isn't a date
 First, view the source of the page and use the Find tool to look for "og:" - for search engines a date is in one of them.
-Otherwise, write (no date).
+Otherwise, write (no date) or n.d.